Skip to content

 Pollo Guisado

 Thanks to its affordability, ease of cooking, and abundance, chicken is one of the most popular foods in the Dominican Republic.
-Pollo Guisado (braised chicken) is a meal marinated with lime juice, onion, oregano, celery, salt, garlic, sugar, and olive oil, dressed with tomato sauce and some vegetables such as olives, and celery.
+Pollo Guisado (braised chicken) is a dish marinated with lime juice, onion, oregano, garlic, salt, and sofrito, then caramelized with a pinch of sugar in the pan and dressed with tomato sauce and vegetables such as peppers, onions, and olives.
 Its exceptional taste will delight your palate!

 Habichuelas con Dulce

 This Dominican dessert is one you won’t find anywhere else.
-This soup-like sweet delicacy is based on red beans, milk, coconut milk, sugar, cinnamon, yams, cloves, small cookies, and sometimes raisins depending on the recipe.
-This bowl of sweet bean cream is prepared differently in every home to share with family and friends.
+This soup-like sweet delicacy is based on red beans, evaporated milk, coconut milk, condensed milk, sugar, cinnamon, batata (Dominican white sweet potato), cloves, nutmeg, galletas de leche (milk cookies), and sometimes raisins depending on the recipe.
+This bowl of sweet bean cream is prepared differently in every home to share with family and friends during Lent and Easter.
 As peculiar as it sounds, you’re likely to love it if you’re open to exploring new flavors.

 More